OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 A VirtualService resource on the other hand can match traffic based on HTTP host, path (with full regular expression support), method, headers, ports, query parameters and more.

 Once an Ingress resource has matched the incoming traffic, it is then directed to a Service resource.
-This is also true of a VirtualService resource, however when combined with a RouteDestination resource, a VirtualService resource can direct traffic to specific subsets of Pod resources referenced by a Service resource.
+This is also true of a VirtualService resource, however when combined with a DestinationRule resource, a VirtualService resource can direct traffic to specific subsets of Pod resources referenced by a Service resource.
 For example, you may want to direct traffic only to pods that have the `version: v2` label applied.
 We'll see this in the [next blog post](/blog/2019-09/istio/istio-destinationrule/index.md).

 Perhaps the biggest difference between an Ingress resource and a VirtualService resource is that a VirtualService resource can intelligently manage the traffic it matches by allowing requests to be retried, injecting faults or delays for testing, and rewriting or redirecting requests.
 Implementing this functionality in the infrastructure layer removes the need for each individual application to implement and manage it themselves, providing for a much more consistent networking experience.

-Now that we know what a VirtualService resource can do, lets add some to the network to see the effects that they have.
+Now that we know what a VirtualService resource can do, let's add some to the network to see the effects that they have.

 ## A minimal example